harmony-ai-solutions/vts-harmony-link-plugin/README.md

 ## Installation

 To run this project, you need:
-1. Install [Git CLI](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Python 3.12](https://www.python.org/downloads/) if you don't already have it installed.
-2. Download [Harmony Link](https://project-harmony.ai/technology/) or set it up using Docker via [Quickstart Repository](https://github.com/harmony-ai-solutions/quickstart).
+1. Download [Harmony Link](https://project-harmony.ai/technology/) or set it up using Docker via [Quickstart Repository](https://github.com/harmony-ai-solutions/quickstart).
-3. Clone the repository by running `git clone https://github.com/harmony-ai-solutions/vts-harmony-link-plugin.git`
+2. Clone the repository by running `git clone https://github.com/harmony-ai-solutions/vts-harmony-link-plugin.git` or download the repository as a .zip file from Github and extract it.
-4. (Optional: Consider installing a Python Package Manager like [miniconda](https://docs.anaconda.com/miniconda/) and create an environment for running this plugin).
-5. Install the required Python packages by running `pip install -r requirements.txt` via command line inside the cloned project's directory.
-6. Check harmony.ini whether all Settings are fine.
-Usually you don't need to make any changes if you have a default Microphone and Speaker defined.
-7. Install and set up [VTube Studio](https://store.steampowered.com/app/1325860/VTube_Studio/)
+3. Install and set up [VTube Studio](https://store.steampowered.com/app/1325860/VTube_Studio/)
     <details>
       <summary>Settings: </summary>